Silene dioica: Taxonomy

 Plants of Silene latifolia × Silene dioica = Silene × hampeana that are fertile hybrids with the closely related white campion (Silene latifolia) are common in some areas.
 They may have paler pink flowers and be intermediate between the two species in other characters.

 Distribution and habitat

 Silene dioica is native to northern and central Europe and is locally abundant throughout the British Isles.
 It is generally common in Northern Ireland, but rare elsewhere in Ireland.
 It is common on the Isle of Man.
 It has been introduced in Iceland, Canada, the US, and Argentina.

 Red campion grows in roadsides, woodlands, and rocky slopes.
 It prefers to grow on damp, non-acid soils.

-Seed pods of a Silene dioica.